zxing-cpp/zxing-cpp/README.md

 }
 ```
 To see the full capability of the API, have a look at [`ZXingReader.cpp`](example/ZXingReader.cpp).

-[Note: At least C++17 is required on the client side to use the API.]

 ### To write barcodes:
 1. Create a `Barcode` object with `CreateBarcode()` from [`CreateBarcode.h`](core/src/CreateBarcode.h).